ditdotdev/dit-server/DEVELOPING.md

      docker volume API.
   * `titan` - A Docker image that provides a runtime environment for `titan-server`, as well as the means to execute ZFS commands within that container.

+## Docker Images

+The titan system uses multiple Docker images:

+1. **`datadatdat/titan:latest`** - The main server image containing:
+   - Titan server JAR and runtime environment
+   - ZFS utilities and kernel module support
+   - PostgreSQL database for metadata storage
+   - Docker-in-Docker capabilities
+   - docker-volume-proxy binary for volume management

+2. **`datadatdat/zfs-builder:latest`** - ZFS module builder used when:
+   - No precompiled ZFS modules exist for the current kernel
+   - Custom ZFS modules need to be compiled for compatibility
+   - Automatic fallback when zfs-releases doesn't have matching binaries

+3. **`datadatdat/ssh-test-server:latest`** - Testing infrastructure:
+   - SSH server for end-to-end remote testing
+   - Only pulled during test execution
+   - Not required for normal titan operation

 Of these, the docker image is by far the most complicated, as we have to go through several different hoops to get ZFS usable within containers on arbitrary host systems.